genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 ## remap

-The `remap` command reads all the dictionary files from **$GC** and performs the following tasks:
+The `remap` command performs the following tasks:

-- remaps the memory-resident database, taking into account amy changes to the dictionary files
+- It reads all dictionary files (fields.kts, tables.kts and view.kts) from **$GC** and compares these to the previously generated schema.
+It uses these changes to remap the memory-resident database.
-- generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way
+- It generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way.
-- if you are running Aerospike or FDB, it updates the Genesis alias store; for Aerospike, it also generates UDFs (user defined functions)
+- If you are running Aerospike or FDB, it updates the Genesis alias store; for Aerospike, it also generates UDFs (user defined functions).

 The dictionary files are: